-Anyone familiar with Bodley and Garner's churches at places like Tue Brook, Liverpool, or Clumber Park, Nottinghamshire, will not be much impressed by this church of 1878-94, whose protracted period of construction provides forewarning of its severely pared down austerity.
-"When new churches were started in the 1870s without the help of an individual rich donor, they often struggled" wrote Michael Hall in his richly illustrated biography of George Frederick Bodley (Yale University Press, 2014), and indeed, the money raised for this building, expressed in the usual nineteenth century manner of so much "per sitting", came to barely half what would later be spent on Bodley's happier church a few miles to the west of Holy Trinity, Prince Consort Road (Kensington & Chelsea).
-Even so, many contemporary provincial architects would have regarded the figure here in Camden Road (which was about £22) as little short of a king's ransom, so we ought probably to look elsewhere for the underwhelming impression the building makes today.
-It is, admittedly, not in good condition, but perhaps its chief shortcoming lies in the fact that the partners spent too much of the available money on the soaring nave arcades (shown left, in the internal view of the church from the west) at the expense of having any realistic hope that their northwest tower would ever get built, or even of the remaining funds sufficing for an adequate scheme of interior decoration.
-Possibly the church's financial difficulties were exacerbated in the first phase of construction, when it was decided to dig out the ground to a depth of six steps from the road to increase the impression of the building's internal height still further.
+Anyone familiar with Bodley and Garner's churches at Tue Brook, Liverpool, or Clumber Park, Nottinghamshire, will not be very impressed by this church of 1878-94, whose protracted period of construction is sufficient forewarning of its pared down austerity.
+'When new churches were started in the 1870s without the help of an individual rich donor, they often struggled' wrote Michael Hall in his richly illustrated biography of George Frederick Bodley (New Haven & London, Yale University Press, 2014, p.
+196), and indeed, the money raised for this building, expressed in the usual nineteenth century manner of so much per sitting, came to barely half what would later be spent on Bodley's happier church of Holy Trinity, a few miles west in Prince Consort Road (Kensington & Chelsea).
+Even so, many contemporary provincial architects would have regarded the sum available here (which worked out at about £22 per seat) as little short of a king's ransom, so we ought probably to look elsewhere for the underwhelming impression the building makes today.
+It is, for a start, not in good condition at the time of this visit, but perhaps its chief shortcoming lies in the fact that Bodley and his partner Garner, spent too much of the available money on the soaring nave arcades (shown left, in the internal view of the church from the west) at the expense of having any realistic hope that their northwest tower would ever get built, or even of the remaining funds permitting an adequate scheme of interior decoration.
+Moreover the church's financial difficulties were exacerbated in the first phase of construction, when it was decided to dig out the ground to a depth of six steps from the road to increase the impression of the building's internal height still further.

 In conclusion then, it is difficult not to regard this church by Bodley and Garner as anything other than a serious disappointment.
 It was no fault of theirs, of course, that there was not enough money in this rather poor part of London to erect one of the splendid Gothic Revival churches of which they were eminently capable when the budget allowed for a tower, a decent building stone, and a generous display of Bodley's fine paintwork, but they signally failed to show the talent that John Loughborough Pearson, for example, displayed so frequently, of being able to produce a satisfying building within a tight spending limit, coming up instead with one that looks like the result of poor forward planning, as if work had suddenly to be broken off when the coffers were discovered to be empty.